uhppoted/uhppoted-mqtt/documentation/greengrass/README.md

 ...
 ```

-#### TODO: Provisioning certificates from the _AWS Greengrass_ certificate server
+##### Provisioning certificates from the _AWS Greengrass_ certificate server_

 _(this assumes you included the _IPDetector_ module in the AWS Greengrass setup)_

-tl;dr; The documentation folder contains a [sample script](https://github.com/uhppoted/uhppoted-mqtt/blob/master/documentation/uhppoted-setup.sh) (contributed by Tim Irwin) for provisioning the certificates from the AWS certificate server which can be customized to match your system.
+_tl;dr;_ The documentation folder contains a [sample script](https://github.com/uhppoted/uhppoted-mqtt/blob/master/documentation/uhppoted-setup.sh) (contributed by Tim Irwin) for provisioning the certificates from the AWS certificate server which can be customized to match your system.

 ### Firewall

 On Ubuntu you may need to open the firewall for the MQTT port, e.g.:
 ```
+hostname -I
-sudo ufw allow from 127.0.0.1 to any port 8883 proto tcp
+sudo ufw allow from <hostname> to any port 8883 proto tcp
 ```

-(replace 127.0.0.1 as appropriate)

 ## References